Development Process

 • Request a code review after reaching the “Development Complete” stage, and address all feedback issues.
 Code is deemed complete when robust code, relevant unit and acceptance tests, and documentation updates are in place.

 • Set up your development environment on Windows OS using Visual Studio IDE.
 While development in Linux OS with alternative IDEs is possible, it is not recommended.
-For more details, refer to the Dev Fun subsection.
+For more details, refer to the Dev Fun section.

 • Remain online after submitting a pull request/issue to ensure maintainers can reach you promptly.
 Note that if you are offline for extended periods, such as days, weeks, or months, maintainers may deprioritize your work.
 A strong contribution ethic implies constant online presence and proactivity.